‘Rabid, drug-infested hippies on a blood-crazed killing rampage!’

 “I’m left shocked and astounded.
 I Drink Your Blood is a sickie, but it’s also a pretty enjoyable night of drive-in grind, the kind you often read about, but don’t believe exists.
 It’s too outlandish for me to fall in love with, but I can’t deny that the film delivers on its promises.”
-Joseph A Ziemba, Bleeding Skull
+Bleeding Skull!

-” … a raw and nasty horror film, exploitative, audacious, uncompromising, with nudity, dismemberment, animal killing (brief thankfully), drug use, rape, shootings, stabbings, you name it.
-And yet the script is intelligent (and gets better as it goes), the plot logical, the soundtrack eerie, the cinematography vibrant.
+” … a raw and nasty horror film […] And yet the script is intelligent (and gets better as it goes), the plot logical, the soundtrack eerie, the cinematography vibrant.
 Production values are surprisingly high.
 The actors, especially India-born Bhaskar Chowdhury as the hippie Satanist leader, are completely into their roles.
 It’s disgusting and offensive, but thrilling to watch.”
 David Elroy Goldweber, Claws & Saucers

 “I Drink Your Blood’s “shock ‘em because you can” attitude and complete lack of realism, message, or morality makes it a classic in age only.”
-Carl Lyon, Monsters at Play
+Monsters at Play